Skip to content

 News

-10/29/25 at 5:30 pm: Power Behind the Redwood Curtain
+10/29/25: Power Behind the Redwood Curtain

 A new report from the Schatz Energy Research Center provides a detailed historical account of the energy infrastructure that serves Humboldt County.
 Power Behind the Redwood Curtain: A History of Electric Transmission and Natural Gas Infrastructure in Humboldt County is written by Schatz Center director Arne Jacobson, and based on analysis of archival newspaper articles and documents, historic aerial photographs, and literature sources.